 What is SAP ECC?

-SAP ECC (ERP Central Component) is the on-premises ERP suite many mid-market and enterprise firms use to run daily operations.
+SAP ECC (ERP Central Component) is SAP’s on-premises ERP suite used by many mid-market and enterprise firms to manage daily operations.
 Core modules include FI/CO (Finance & Controlling), MM (Materials Management), SD (Sales & Distribution), and PP (Production Planning).

 What is SAP ECC Integration?